mva-kernel-methods/course-2022-2023/index.md

  -->

 ## Evaluation
- The final note will be a weighted average of a data challenge (40%), a final exam (40%) and regular quizzes every week (20%).
+ The final note will be a weighted average of a data challenge (40%), a final exam (40%) and regular homeworks (20%).